 Of course, as with any global statistic, the lack of engagement isn’t uniform.
 Only 11% of Western Europeans reported engagement, despite high life evaluations (55%) and low negative emotions.
 By contrast, engagement actually rose in the US and Canada, despite insanely high stress levels.

-Employee stress is at a record high
+Employee stress is at a record high in 2021

 Stress was pretty high for quite a lot of people during the pandemic.
 But that's to be expected.
 After all, COVID has been the most globally significant pandemic of our lifetimes.
 43% of employees reported high levels of stress for much of the day prior to their survey interview.